 APIs, or Application Programming Interfaces, present a solution to this, but they aren’t yet as widespread as EDI.
 EDI remains the more popular, widely used tool for document exchange within businesses.

 EDI Brings Your Supply Chain Closer to Digital Transformation

 There are numerous EDI benefits.
 EDI empowers your business to reduce costs, eliminate manual processes, minimize errors, and communicate more effectively with trading partners.
 In addition, moving away from manual processes to structured document exchange processes lays the groundwork for future digital transformation initiatives that will power tomorrow’s supply chains.

 Logiwa is a partner for B2B and B2C businesses who sell across multiple channels.
-Schedule your demo today to see how our WMS and IMS system can bring your data together.
+Schedule your demo today to see how Logiwa can bring your data together.

 Written by Ruthie Bowles

 Ruthie is a content marketing consultant for Logiwa.
 Her specialties include small business development and inventory management.